Hay Fever: The Cause And Cure

 There was also a study that showed that getting outside and exposing your eyes to morning light helps reduce histamine as well.
 Higher histamine levels can make you more sensitive to the sun, so do consider a supplement if that’s the case.

-Leapfrog’s Lactoferrin consultant, Dr Marian Kruzel, wrote a paper examining the impact of Lactoferrin on seasonal allergies.
-In the study, they used ragweed, a potent pollen, and it showed Lactoferrin reduced inflammation in the airways.
+The science is building behind Lactoferrin's effects against hay fever (see sources below).
+Leapfrog’s Lactoferrin consultant, Dr Marian Kruzel, wrote a paper examining the impact of Lactoferrin on seasonal allergies, In the study, they used ragweed, a potent pollen, and it showed Lactoferrin reduced inflammation in the airways.
 What’s your experience with Lactoferrin?

 I love Lactoferrin and I’ve used it in the past.
 It’s great for bone health, which is an area of interest of mine.
 It’s really powerful: there was a study in which they put lactoferrin on gauze to heal the skin on a jaw and it healed it in 2 weeks versus 3 months.
 And it’s a great way to support your immune health as well.
 It binds the pathogens in the gut and can help the good bacteria proliferate.